847-929-9492

 What Is A Geothermal Heat Pump?

-Geothermal heat pumps use the relatively constant temperature below the earth to heat and cool buildings.
+These use the constant temperature below the earth to heat and cool buildings.
 Although the air above the ground changes depending on seasonal temperatures, the air below the earth’s surface maintains a relatively constant temperature.

 About a few feet below the earth’s surface, the air has a constant temperature between 50 to 60 degrees Fahrenheit, depending on latitude.
 This means that the temperature below the earth is usually warmer than the air above it during winter.
 Meanwhile, the soil temperature during summer is usually cooler than the air in the atmosphere.